JamesCWeber/PWC-Power-BI-Project-Part-1-Call-Center-KPI-Dashboard/README.md

 ## Data Sourcing
 This data was provided to me by the PwC Power BI microinternship hosted by Forage.
 A copy of the data is included in this repository.

+## Data Attributes
+The data is from PhoneNow's call center.
+The data ranges from Jan.
+1 2021 to Mar.
+31 2021.
+* Call Id - A unique ID issued for each call.
+* Agent - The call center agent who responded to the call.
+* Date - The date the call was made.
+* Time - The time the call was made.
+* Topic - The topic of the call.
+* Answered (Y/N) - Whether the call was answered or abandoned.
+* Resolved - Whether the agent was able to resolve the issue of the caller.
+* Speed of answer in seconds - The length of time it takes for an agent to answer the call.
+* AvgTalkDuration - The average amount of time the agent spent talking to the customer.
+* Satisfaction rating - The customer satisfaction rating for a call.

+## Data Transformation
+The first step when analyzing data and creating a visualization is to look at the data.